-Game Review | Sixers Beat Hornets for Third-Straight Win | Philadelphia 76ers
+Game Review | Sixers Beat Hornets for Third-Straight Win

 Up Next:

-The Sixers host the Memphis Grizzlies (19-51) who snapped a 19-game losing streak on Saturday after beating the Denver Nuggets, 101-94.
-On Monday night the Grizzlies fell to the Brooklyn Nets, 118-115.
+The Sixers host the Memphis Grizzlies (19-51) on Wednesday at The Center.
+The Grizzlies snapped a 19-game losing streak on Saturday after beating the Denver Nuggets, 101-94.